Nanny Work Agreement

 JOB RESPONSIBILITIES

-A specific list of tasks, timelines, and instructions (referred to as Nanny Responsibilities, Rules, and Daily Schedule) will be provided for review.
+A specific list of tasks, timelines, and instructions (referred to as Nanny Responsibilities and Daily Schedule) will be provided for review.
 Once agreed upon, it will be referenced as Addendum A to this contract.

 -